James Tiptree Jr.: Art career

-Science fiction career: 1967-1987
+Science fiction career: 1967–1987

-Bradley discovered science fiction in 1924, when she read her first issue of Weird Tales, but she wouldn't write any herself until years later.
+Bradley discovered science fiction in 1924, when she read her first issue of Weird Tales, but she didn't write any herself until years later.
 Unsure what to do with her new degrees and her new/old careers, she began to write science fiction.
 She adopted the pseudonym of James Tiptree Jr. in 1967.
 The name "Tiptree" came from a branded jar of marmalade, and the "Jr." was her husband's idea.
 In an interview, she said: "A male name seemed like good camouflage.
 I had the feeling that a man would slip by less observed.
 I've had too many experiences in my life of being the first woman in some damned occupation."
 She also made the choice to start writing science fiction she, herself, was interested in and "was surprised to find that her stories were immediately accepted for publication and quickly became popular."

 Her first published short story was "Birth of a Salesman" in the March 1968 issue of Analog Science Fact & Fiction, edited by John W. Campbell.
 Three more followed that year in If and Fantastic.
-Other pen names that she used included "Alice Hastings Bradley", "Major Alice Davey", "Alli B. Sheldon", "Dr. Alice B. Sheldon", and "Raccoona Sheldon".

-Writing under the pseudonym Raccoona, she was not very successful getting published until her other alter ego, Tiptree, wrote to publishers to intervene.
+She continued to work as James Tiptree, Jr, keeping the identity a closely guarded secret, never attending book signings, science fiction conventions, or having in-person or even phone contact with agents or editors.
+For close to a decade, Tiptree worked exclusively in the field of science fiction short stories, publishing several stories each year in various magazines, usually to acclaim within the industry.
+In 1974, Sheldon also started submitting stories to various outlets as "Raccoona Sheldon", but was not successful getting published until her other alter ego, Tiptree, wrote to publishers to intervene.
+After that, for a short time, the two personas were both selling work to various magazines.